afnanalalawi17/narpion/README.md

 ---

 # 🚀 How to Run
-1. Upload the dataset CSV to your Google Drive.
+1. Upload the dataset CSV file
-2. Load and preprocess the data using the provided scripts.
+2. Load and preprocess the data using the provided scripts
-3. Train the model using Keras.
+3. Train the model using Keras
-4. Predict and sort opponents by similarity score.
+4. Predict and sort opponents by similarity score

 ---